Companion Guide

 Indirect Costs

 Important: These costs cannot exceed 15% of the Total NCC grant.
-They also cannot exceed 55% of direct labour over the Total Project Cost.

-- If your total NCC Grant is $100,000, then your total Indirect Costs cannot exceed $15,000, or 15%.
+- If your total NCC Grant amounts to $100,000, then your Indirect Cost cannot exceed $15,000, or 15% of total NCC Grant amount.